susjoh/E4StatsTutorials/README.md

 ### Troubleshooting

-If there is no Tutorial pane, try adding it by going to `Tools > Global Options... > Pane Layout` and selecting `Tutorial` for the top-left corner.
+If there is no Tutorial pane, try adding it by going to `Tools > Global Options... > Pane Layout` and selecting `Tutorial` for the top-right pane.

 If the Tutorials still do not appear in the pane, try the following: